 A Project Management Fee

 The project management fee is generally 3% to 5% of managed costs but can vary depending on the project scope and projected total cost of the project.

 What Can Affect Your Office Build-Out Costs?

-4. Office Layout & Amenities: A large number of private offices or conference rooms will drive up costs due to the extra walls and wiring.
-Open floorplans will usually have lower costs.
+- Office Layout & Amenities: The inclusion of numerous private offices or conference rooms can increase expenses due to additional walls and wiring, whereas open floorplans generally result in lower costs.

 Read More: Things That Affect the Cost of Your Office Build-Out

 Office Build-Out Budget Template

 Whether you're moving to a new space or renovating your existing space, planning a budget is an important step in preparing for your office build-out project.
 Making sure you plan ahead can save you time and headaches on your project.

-Use this handy budget template to start planning your next office build-out project.
+Use this budget template to start planning your next office build-out project.

 Download Your Office Build-Out Budget Template Now